Cut Nyak Meutia: Legacy

 She is now seen as a symbol of pride among Indonesian women, along with other heroines such as Raden Ayu Kartini and Cut Nyak Dhien.
-On May 2, 1964 she was proclaimed a National Hero of Indonesia.
+On 2 May 1964 she was proclaimed a National Hero of Indonesia.

-She is featured on the 1,000 Indonesian Rupiah note, as part of the National Heroes series.
-The Cut Meutia train is named after her.
+She is featured on the 1,000 Indonesian Rupiah note series 2016 and 2022, as part of the National Heroes series.
+The Cut Meutia train in Aceh is named after her, as well as a small park in Jakarta that inspired the name of a street and a mosque adjacent to it.